Macron, Le Pen Expected To Advance To French Presidential Runoff

 If the projections hold up, which are traditionally seen as reliable, it will set up a battle in May between two politicians with not only completely different visions for France but – more significantly – utterly different views of one of the biggest issues facing many voters in the West today: globalization.

-Macron is a liberal, former investment banker and an avowed internationalist who worked as economic minister in France's Socialist government.
+Laurence Haim, a spokeswoman for Macron, told France 24 that she sees the run-off as fairly clear cut.

+"You have the matter of someone who is a progressive person, who believes in democracy, against the far right," she said.
+"That's it."

 Le Pen has run a tough, anti-immigrant campaign and has vowed to take France out of the European Union.
 The United Kingdom is already in the process of pulling out of the 28-national trading bloc.
 Were France to also head for the door, most analysts think it would kill an institution that helped keep the peace and bind Europe together for decades.

 Many analysts here say that because of her far-right policies, Le Pen cannot beat Macron in a head-to-head, national race.
-She now appears headed for an opportunity to prove the pundits wrong in two weeks when the two compete in the run-off.
+Haim mentioned the American presidential election of Donald Trump, which many in the media obviously had pegged as a long shot, as motivation for the Macron campaign not to listen to "experts" and work until election day.

+Macron was given a boost when Fillon conceded on Sunday and endorsed him.

+"The obstacles were too cruel...
+This defeat is mine," Fillon told supporters.
+"There is no other choice but to vote against the far right, I will vote for Emmanuel Macron."